kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Future bug? stack imbalance on storage_read.
 Needs a pop of de if no record found.
 Have added code watch for further issues

-* TODO Stop menu scrolling past last item
-* TODO BUG If : word is in caps it wont work.
-This could be connected with caps on LIST which only works if given as lcase.

 * TODO With the float code being so big need to do some opt via http://z80-heaven.wikidot.com/optimization

 * TODO read ext concat is the problem
-* TODO uword not exact match pulls wrong code
 * TODO delete record
 * TODO ui to call config
 * TODO backup and restore of banks to network
 * TODO change size to fsize?
 * TODO do random quotes from file as example code
 * TODO ui join files ui

-Nice to haves:

 * TODO Add a means to attach some code to a vector hook
 * TODO New Uptr word to point to start of exec code of uword.
 Handy for writing forth hook code.
 Locate the c3 byte as it does work with a call..
 * TODO Add hook vectors.
 Can change  dbug checks to vector with return if disabled to save on push and asterisk checks.
 Add hook for stack checks to disable.
 Add hooks for some other points such as before and after words